10 Seriously Juicy Facts About Cherries

 Cherries are jam-packed with antioxidants, vitamins and minerals that are good for your health.
 To sweeten the deal, they’re low in calories, too!
 Pack some in your lunch bag for a guilt-free snack.

 Now that you know so much about cherries, it’s time to share your knowledge with the world.
 Delight friends and family with these fun-filled facts over a toasty cherry cobbler or cherry-packed pie.
 And remember, no ice cream sundae is complete without a cherry on top!
-For more ways to use this wonderful fruit, check out our 20 favorite recipes with cherries.
+For more ways to use this wonderful fruit, check out our 20 recipes made with cherries.